gravitywavelet/diseasex-alert/README.md

 | 70 % | 0.81 | 0.93 | 0.83 |
 | 90 % | 0.96 | 0.85 | 0.94 |

-➡ Recommended routine coverage **70 %** to balance recall vs workload.
-Entry coverage 60% to archive 95% precision.
-Outbreak period, coverage 90%, precision can still be 85%.
+➡ A 70% coverage is recommended as the routine operating point to balance recall and workload.
+At an entry-level coverage of 60%, the system achieves approximately 95% precision, ensuring high alert accuracy.
+During an outbreak period, the coverage can be expanded to 90%, while maintaining a precision of around 85%.
+(Previous studies have shown that physicians tend to reject decision-support systems when precision falls below 85%, underscoring the importance of maintaining high alert precision in clinical settings, even when recall is prioritized.)
 ![Coverage Plot](artifacts/images/coverage.png)
 ![Cutoff Plot](artifacts/images/cutoff.png)